Parks and Recreation

 The land that comprises Ward Park was dedicated to the city as park land by the developer of Harbor Club Apartments in the early 1990s.

-resolution was proposed to the Ann Arbor City Council in 1993 with a recommendation to rename Harbor Club Park to Ward Park.
+A resolution was proposed to the Ann Arbor City Council in 1993 with a recommendation to rename Harbor Club Park to Ward Park.
 Reasons for the recommendation included changing the name to be less territorial to the Harbor Club Apartments and therefore, more inviting to other surrounding housing communities.
-The name Ward was chosen to honor Ellen Ward who partly owned and developed the plan for the park and residential land in tandem with Harbor House Developers Ltd.
+The name Ward was chosen to honor Ellen Ward, who partly owned and developed the plan for the park and residential land.